PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite is unchanged.
 The positive SE contract is fixed by the relocated direct fixture.

+The BatchMatMul adjoint-input extraction used Tier 0 `speech_command_classifier_trained.onnx` as a positive artifact control.
+Its two runtime results remain `1,0` before and after extraction.
+The pre/post conversion-only runs completed in 0.240 and 0.239 seconds, recorded process- tree SWAP zero, and produced byte-identical float32, float16, tensor- correspondence, schema, and generated-schema outputs.
+A single sequential pre-move accuracy evaluation passed with `max_abs=2.86102294921875e-06`, `evaluation_pass=true`, and no skipped output;
+no duplicate post-move inference was run because the executed TFLite artifact is byte-identical.

 The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
 Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
 The pre/post conversion-only